 Just because you can’t be in the same room as grandma and grandpa doesn’t mean you can’t celebrate together.
 Thanks to technology like Google Hangouts and Zoom, gathering loved ones has never been easier.
 These free services have extra features like chatroom function as well as the ability to mute other mics—a handy tool for party games (more on that below).
 Top tip: Set a meeting password to make your gathering more secure.
 Then all you have to do is drop the meeting link into the invite.
 Which brings us to our next point…

-2. Send out invitations
+2. Send Out Invitations

 The easiest way to get everyone to show up for your virtual fete is to send the invite via email.
 That way, guests can simply click on the meeting link and copy and paste the password in order to join (email invites also have the added benefit of being automatically added to calendars so there’s no excuse for a no-show).
 Use an online design service like Paperless Post or Minted to create a digital invitation worthy of the occasion.
 Choose from fun graduation templates or customize your own by adding a photo of the guest of honor or some personal touches (like a pizza-themed invite to commemorate her favorite food).

-5. Dress the partYour teen’s been living in sweatpants for weeks (and OK, so have you—no judgement).
+Your teen’s been living in sweatpants for months (and OK, so have you—no judgement).
 But now’s the time to put some real clothes on and don’t forget about the all-important graduation cap and gown.
 Reach out to your kid’s school and see if they’re offering pick-up or delivery of caps and gowns (many schools are).
 Alternatively, order one online before the party—just be sure to check delivery dates.
-Party City is offering same-day curbside pickup on this gown and this pick from Amazon can be delivered in two weeks.
+Amazon has a wide selection of cap and gowns available (including this classic pick that can be delivered in less than two weeks).

 Not only is this a momentous milestone but considering the unusual circumstances, this is definitely going to be one for the books.
 And speaking of books, guests typically sign a guest book at a graduation party.
-But since that can’t happen right now, ask friends and family to shower the grad with cards instead (make sure to include your home address on the invite).
+But if that can’t happen right now, ask friends and family to shower the grad with cards instead (make sure to include your home address on the invite).
 Then you can surprise your grad with a collection of well wishes that she can keep forever.
 Need a little help in the card writing department?
 Try one of these inspirational graduation quotes.

 Typically, a graduation ceremony would start with Pomp and Circumstance and finish with hundreds of caps flying in the air.
 While this year’s graduates can’t experience exactly that, they can still mark the occasion with the celebration it deserves.
-Recreate the typical graduation ceremony (yes, including the music) and hand your kid his diploma (your school can mail this out or you can make your own until the real deal arrives).
+Recreate the typical graduation ceremony (yes, including the music) and hand your kid their diploma (your school can mail this out or you can make your own until the real deal arrives).
 Then, end the party with something fun like a slideshow of the past four years, cutting a special cake or a trivia game about the graduate.

-10. Play some games
+10. Play Some Games

 Virtual meet-ups can turn snoozy, fast.
 Keep things moving with some fun games to play with guests like Pictionary, Charades or a classic game of bingo (grandma and grandpa will love it).
 To keep the focus on the guest of honor, play “Two Truths and a Lie” but use memories of the graduate, instead.
 (Maybe now you’ll finally find out who really broke that vase ten years ago.)
 Let guests know ahead of time what they’ll need in order to take part and locate the mute-all button so the meeting doesn’t turn to chaos.